Persuasion with Ambiguous Receiver Preferences: The Continous-State Setting

-The deviation in Figure \ref{fig:2kink} also sheds light on the difficulty of characterizing the optimal distribution of posterior means when $r^* \in (q_1(\ell^*_0, 0), \pi)$.
-In the binary-state setting, there is no need for a lower-truncation region and thus the optimal distribution equals its concavification.
-With a continuous state, lower truncation represents an extreme response to the integral constraint, and can be varied slightly because that constraint need not bind anywhere except a finite (and possibly empty) set of interior points.
-The deviation in Figure \ref{fig:2kink} gives Sender a greater utility than the corresponding DTU for $r^* \in (0, \ell + \varepsilon)$, and is feasible so long as the integral constraint does not bind in that interval.
-This example suggests that a new approach is needed to characterize the optimal distribution of posterior means for intermediate $r^*$ and to place greater structure on optimal distributions in the absence of a uniqueness result either for optimal distributions or their concavifications.
+The deviation in Figure \ref{fig:2kink} also sheds light on the difficulty of characterizing the optimal distribution when $r^* \in (q_1(\beta(0), 0), \pi)$.
+In the binary-state setting the optimal distribution equals its concavification.
+With a continuous state, lower truncation is one possible response to the integral constraint, but it is not a unique solution for Sender because that constraint may only bind at a finite set of interior points.
+For instance, the deviation in Figure \ref{fig:2kink} gives Sender a greater utility than the corresponding DTU when $r^* \in (0, \ell + \varepsilon)$ and is feasible whenever the integral constraint does not bind in that interval.
+Without further structure on the space of possible deviations from DTUs, even numerical approaches with a parametric prior distribution provide no insight, since they would require a novel algorithm to search over all mean-preserving contractions of the prior.

 Despite this challenge, I am able to shed light on the prevalence of the intermediate-$r^*$ case by numerically estimating $q_i(\beta(0), 0)$ within a class of parametric prior distributions.
 For truncated normal priors\textemdash generated by taking a $N(\mu, \sigma^2)$ distribution and truncating it to lie in the unit interval\textemdash I show numerically that there is a gap between Propositions \ref{prop:contSmall} and \ref{prop:contLarge} only when $\mu < 1/2$ and $\sigma$ is large enough.
 For example, when $\mu = 0.2$, shown in orange in Figure \ref{fig:sims}, there is a gap only when $\sigma \geq 0.135$.